Antisemitism during the Gaza war: Australia

 Elsa Tuet-Rosenberg, Matt Chun and Zaineb Mazloum, and Clementine Ford launched a doxxing campaign against Jewish creatives in Australia, releasing personal details of over 600 including those with no direct connection with Israel and have not made public comments about the Hamas massacre or the war in Gaza.
 This resulted in a campaign of antisemitic harassment and death threats.
 Several of their shops were graffitied with "No Jews" messages while a couple received death threats to their 5-year-old child with a photograph of their child with a message saying "I Know where you live".

 On 6 December 2024, the Adass Israel synagogue in Melbourne was attacked by an arsonist, injuring one person and heavily damaging the building.
 The Australian Federal Police investigated the incident as an act of terrorism.
 On 26 August 2025, Australian Prime Minister Anthony Albanese announced that ASIO have determined Iran was involved in planning the attack.
 The attack was one of multiple 2024 Iranian operations inside Australia.

 On 12 February 2025, there was widespread condemnation after Israeli TikTok creator Max Veifer posted a video of Ahmad Rashad Nadir and Sarah Abu Lebdeh, NSW Health nurses at Bankstown Lidcombe Hospital, bragging about refusing to treat Israeli patients and killing Jews.
 The video caused widespread national and international outrage, with health ministers and politicians promptly condemning it as "vile".

+On 14 December 2025, two Islamic State-linked gunmen committed a mass shooting at a Hanukkah celebration on Bondi Beach in Sydney, resulting in 15 people being killed, including one Israeli citizen.